Adesin-fr/inertiajs-tables-laravel-query-builder/README.md

 ## Traditional API (Legacy)

-You can still use the traditional callback-based API if needed:
+You can still use the traditional callbackF-based API if needed:

 ```php
 return Inertia::render('Users/Index')->table(function (InertiaTable $table) {